JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 6. When prompted to select which geometry types to import, choose the Polygon layer (do not select LineString layer)
 7. When prompted to select a CRS for the imported layer, choose EPSG:3857 (WGS 84 / Pseudo Mercator)
 8. If georeferencing one layer:
-	* In the Processing Toolbox, under GRASS commands > Vector, select v.transform.pointsfile to bring up the tranform dialog box
+	* In the Processing Toolbox, under GRASS commands > Vector, select 'v.transform.pointsfile' to bring up the tranformation dialog box

 		![vTransform Dialog Box](./vtransform_dialog.png)